Last week I ran my own content marketing prediction:

 Lee Odden – More Participation in Marketing Content

-In 2016 an age of democratized content creation will emerge with more brands investing in content co-creation with industry influencers, subject matter experts, customers and their communities.
+An age of democratized content creation will emerge with more brands investing in content co-creation with industry influencers, subject matter experts, customers and their communities.
 Participation in content creation invests a brand’s network in the success of that content for mutual value and 360 degrees of win.
 As I like to say, ‘If you want your content to be great, ask your community to participate!’

-~Lee Odden is the CEO TopRank Marketing, @leeodden
+~Lee Odden is the CEO TopRank Marketing

 Jay Acunzo – Podcasting tech will explode.

 You can draw many comparisons to the rise of podcasting for marketing to the past rise of blogging.
 Right now, as with Facebook for articles, everyone is focused on the iTunes audience and algorithm at the expense of gaining meaningful data and building an owned audience.
-In 2016, we’ll see more tech for hosting, distributing, and measuring podcasts from both startups like Product Hunt and SaaS platforms and larger players like Spotify and PRX, while the criticality of iTunes will begin to slowly
+We’ll see more tech for hosting, distributing, and measuring podcasts from both startups like Product Hunt and SaaS platforms and larger players like Spotify and PRX, while the criticality of iTunes will begin to slowly

 ~ Jay Acunzo, VP of Platform & Content, NextView